These are the best discounts in the Great British Rail Sale

 Exclusive: One of the top deals available is a £7 fare between Manchester and London

-“This is a big con just as usual,” writes Clifford Beeton on X (formerly Twitter).
+“This is a big con just as usual,” writes Clifford Beeton on X (Twitter).
 “I put in Stoke on Trent to Glasgow return it came back at £142!
 Where are all the £25 tickets advertised?”

 Mr Beeton was responding to a Northern Rail post proclaiming: “The Great British Rail Sale is back!
 Get 50 per cent off selected Advance tickets with one million tickets available across the North.”

-The 2026 Rail Sale began on 6 December and cheap tickets will be on sale until Monday 12 January for journeys between 13 January and 25 March.
+The 2026 Rail Sale began on 6 January and cheap tickets will be on sale until midnight tonight.

 Prices are about 6 per cent higher than last year.
 But there are some outstanding bargains.
 The best I have found in hours of research is just £7 from either Liverpool Lime Street or Manchester Piccadilly to London Euston: there are tickets at that price on a wide range of dates but with a catch.
 These journeys are not on Avanti West Coast expresses, but on stopping trains as far as Crewe and then London Northwestern Railway, taking over an hour longer.
 Avanti is available, but four times more expensive.

-Note: This piece is kept updated with the latest information